greeniot/greeniot.github.io/_topics/Basics-of-Computer-Systems.md

 questions:
   - How can we identify and understand the basic building blocks of a computer system and their responsibilities without going into too much detail?
   - What are those parts made of in general and, roughly, how do they fulfil their tasks?
   - How do these building blocks communicate and work together?
-Who is in charge, what is the control flow and which channels are used to delegate tasks.
+  - Who is in charge, what does the control flow look like and which channels are used to delegate tasks.
   - Roughly, how fast and energy efficient are the various parts or processes in comparison to each other?
 literature:
   - Inside-the-Machine